The Balcony Room: Description

 The wall, which takes up the entire left half of the picture, has a surface in a lighter color scheme with a recognizable structure of the paint application.
 Viewers asked themselves whether the picture was possibly unfinished there, whether it is a reflection of light or whether a new coat of paint on the wall has been interrupted.
 However, according to the art historian Claude Keisch, the composition of the left half of the picture with its shadowy sofa does not allow any “plasticity”.

 Reception

 Art historian Lucius Grisebach believes the painting is unfinished, even though it is signed, and believes it is one of his private studies that were not intended for the public.
 The painting is to be understood as a kind of exercise in the use of light for his later official paintings, such as Frederick the Great Playing the Flute at Sanssouci (1852).
 These studies only became known in the last years of Menzel's life.
 Menzel's private painting aimed to capture an attractive situation with painterly means.
-In the private sphere, he anticipated what the French Impressionists but also Max Liebermann, only later publicly represented.
+In the private sphere, he anticipated what the French Impressionists, but also Max Liebermann, only later publicly represented.

+Cultural references

 On 14 June 2012 the painting was issued for the stamp series “German Painting” as a 260 cents postage stamp named "Adolph Menzel-The Balcony Room".